 upgrading an ssd

 In search of bugs I build a lot of software locally.
-About ~20000 packages per day.
-I usually keep all builds around to speed up regression debugging.
+About ~20000

-That way (and with help of filesystem compression, duperemove
+That way (and with help of filesystem compression, duperemove and

-identical file hardlinking) I manage to fill up my 512G
+identical file hardlinking) I manage to fill up my 512G SSD with build

 results within 2-3 weeks.

-Once the disk is full I have to trigger garbage collection that frees all that space and start over.
+Once the disk gets full I have to trigger garbage collection that frees

-I decided to switch to a larger 2T
+I decided to switch to a larger 2T SSD to expand the time budget to

 1-2 months.

-and I would like to preserve most of
+This is my boot disk on btrfs and I would like to preserve most of

-it’s properties without too much of mountpoint juggling or machine
+its properties without too much of mount point juggling or machine

-does not handle advanced filesystem features
+downtime.
+AFAIU rsync does not handle advanced filesystem features

 like subvolume layouts and already deduplicated data.